IT-Scifi/fuxi-ansible/roles/networking/README.md

 Networking
 ==========

-Network related config, besides firewall (there is separate role for firewall configs).
+Network related config.
+The task enables ufw firewall, sets default policy and allows for ssh, and configures the NetworkManager.

 Requirements
 ------------